ABDULLAHUMAR020703/Story2Audio_Microservice/README.md

 Key observations:
 - Narration + Dialogue mode takes approximately 20-30% longer than Narration Only
 - Processing time increases significantly between short (1-3) and medium (4-7) stories
-- Response times are based on a system with NVIDIA RTX 3080 GPU
+- Response times are based on a system with NVIDIA RTX 3050 GPU

 ---

 > ℹ️ **Tips for Best Results**:
+> * Prompt must be in English — this works best for generating English audio stories
 > * Use specific, emotionally rich story prompts
-> * Choose voice and emotion that match your story theme
+> * Choose a voice and emotion that match your story theme
-> * For longer stories, use [PARA_LEVEL:8+] in your prompt
+> * For longer stories, use `[PARA_LEVEL:8+]` in your prompt
+> * High-quality speaker audio (clear, minimal background noise) improves speaker cloning
+> * Longer paragraph levels take more time to process; shorter ones are faster
 > * Ensure GPU is enabled for faster processing
-> * High-quality speaker audio (clear, minimal background noise) improves voice cloning results